 Early childhood health

-• Let’s Move: This initiative was started by the former first lady Michelle Obama to combat childhood obesity.
+Let’s Move: This initiative began with the former first lady Michelle Obama to combat childhood obesity.
 New parents can access healthy recipes and tips for keeping children physically active.

 Preparing for the Future